Controlling Door and Window Framing

 Note: For more information on the various options listed here, select the Help button at the bottom of the dialog to open your program's documentation.

-6. Remaining in the Default Settings dialog, select the Framing option from the list, then click the Edit button.
+5. Remaining in the Default Settings dialog, expand the Framing category, select General Framing, then click Edit.

 Openings panel of the Framing Defaults dialog